SBEM, or Simplified Building Energy Model, provides an analysis of the predicted energy performance of a building.

 The SBEM calculates the monthly carbon dioxide emitted based on the calculated energy demand of a building given its construction, geometry, use type, lighting equipment and plant (HVAC).
 SBEM ratings are scored from a scale of 1 to 100, with 1 being the worst and 100 being a zero usage of energy.

-In order to comply with Building Regulations Part L1B (domestic refurbishment, extensions, renovations) and L2B (non-domestic refurbishment, extensions, renovations) it is often necessary to have SBEM calculations carried out (this requirement should be checked with your local Building Control Office).
+In order to comply with Building Regulations Part L2A (non-domestic new builds) and L2B (non-domestic refurbishment, extensions, renovations) it is often necessary to have SBEM calculations carried out (this requirement should be checked with your local Building Control Office).
 The SBEM calculations produce an SBEM report certificate which shows the SBEM rating for the building in question.
-If the SBEM report certificate shows a pass then the project passes Part L of the Building Regulations.
+If the SBEM report certificate shows a pass then the project is in compliance with Part L of the Building Regulations.
 SBEM calculations and the requirements of the SBEM report vary between new build, extension and conversion projects.

 New build SBEM calculations work out a Target Emission Rating (TER) followed by a Building Emission Rate (BER).
 The BER must be equal to or less than the TER in order for the SBEM rating to show a pass on the SBEM report certificate.

-When non-domestic buildings are extended the above SBEM calculation rules apply but only to the new build portion of the building.
-The SBEM requirements do not apply to the existing section of the building.
+When non-domestic buildings are extended the above SBEM calculation rules apply but only to the new build portion of the building unless the extension is significantly larger than the existing building).

 SBEM calculations for conversion projects are different however.
 The SBEM report needs to show that the thermal elements such as walls, floors and glazing have been updated to minimum standards.